bramus/gcloud-kms-scripts/README.md

 kms-encrypt -r "projects/[PROJECT_ID]/locations/[LOCATION]/keyRings/[keyring_name]/cryptoKeys/[key_name]"
 ```

-`kms-decrypt` will ask for a secret to decrypt and yield the result:
+`kms-encrypt` will ask for a plaintext string to encrypt and yield the encrypted result:

 ```
 Please enter a plaintext string to encrypt